BruceOnyango/hilwinds_takeaway/DESIGN.md

 ## 3. dbt System Design

+## Scope - what I understood from research

-*(Based on research — I have not used dbt professionally, so this design reflects best practices from dbt documentation and community examples.)*
+*(I have not used dbt professionally; this design reflects best practices gathered from research across dbt documentation, community sources, and ChatGPT-aided synthesis.)*

 ### 3.1 Model Layers (Staging → Intermediate → Fact)